Safeguarding Guidance for local Green Party Chairs

-You can read more about Safeguarding, the definitions we use for children, young people and at risk adults, and our full Safeguarding Policy here.
+You can read more about Safeguarding, the definitions we use for children, young people and adults at risk, and our full Safeguarding Policy here.

 Maintaining safe boundaries

 As local Party Chair you can help maintain safe boundaries for all children, young people and at risk adults involved in your local Party by following the below guidance.

 - A member under the age of 18 should only interact with the local Party after a parental consent form from their parents/guardians has been received.
 A new form should be completed every 12 months, until the member has reached the age of 18.
 See form here.

 - Should Party interactions require a member under the age of 18 to spend a night away from home on Green Party business (e.g Party Conference), a special parental/guardian form should be received before this can happen, confirming that the parent/guardian are happy with the proposed accommodation arrangements and outlining the arrangements under which the member aged under 18 is being accommodated, including emergency contacts.
 See form here.
 A risk assesment should also be considered - the national safeguarding team can assist you with this.